 Mortgagee in Possession clauses and limitations on the occupation of the affordable housing

-Nomination agreements for allocating affordable housing.
+Nomination agreements for allocating affordable housing to eligible occupiers.

-4.1.5 A Template Section 106 Agreement is attached as Appendix 2 to this document.
+4.1.5 A Templateof the affordable housing element of the Section 106 Agreement is attached as Appendix 2 to this document.

-4.1.6 The Section 106 Agreement should be finalised and ready for completion prior to the determination of the application (see para.
+4.1.6 The full Section 106 Agreement should be finalised and ready for completion prior to the determination of the application (see para.
 2.1.5).
 There may be circumstances, particularly with Outline applications, where the details of affordable housing provision have not been finalised.
 The Affordable Housing provision would need to be submitted to and approved by the Council prior to the commencement of the development.
 In the case of Outline applications, it is recommended that provision for affordable housing should be submitted as part of the Reserved Matters application, when known.

 4.1.7 The details of the affordable housing provision to be provided are:

-Total number and % of affordable homes
+Total number and percentage of affordable homes

 Anticipated tenure/ bed size/ type/ gross internal floor areas